Project Prompted by Award

 In just over 3 months, our team guided and developed the Fort Dodge Northwest River District Revitalization Plan.
 The plan was developed through an extensive public engagement process, social media marketing, and closely spaced steering committee meetings to bring all parties together.
 The plan included land use change alternatives, transportation system changes, 3D graphic design, recreation alternatives expansion, a detailed market assessment, gateway/livability features concepts, and strategies/tactics for implementation.

-Our project team received a 2016 Award of Merit for Planning & Analysis for the project from the Iowa Chapter of the American Society of Landscape Architects.
+Our project team received a 2016 Award of Merit for Planning & Analysis for the project from the Iowa Chapter of the American Society of Landscape Architects (ASLA-IA).
 Team strengths in graphic design, infrastructure design, and recreational facilities planning were supported by a Market Assessment that guided plan development.
 We also provided consulting and marketing expertise to assist the community in securing the funds acquired through the America’s Best Communities competition.

 Contributing team members include – back row (left to right): Bret J. Balvanz, Landscape Architect; Tim West, Landscape Architect and Project Manager; Wade Greiman, Project Engineer; Jeff Walters, Environmental Scientist & front row (left to right): Diane E. Goering, Landscape Architect; Mindy Sauer, Graphic Designer; William J. Riordan, Videographer.